grenn24/Financial-Assistance-Scheme-Management-System/README.md

-# Financial Assistance Schema Management System
+# Financial Assistance Schema Management System (THA)
+- GovTach Take Home Assignment

-Backend API that can perform CRUD operations on financial assistance schemes, applicants and applications Returns an list of schemes an applicant is eligible for applying Stores the state of the scheme application (pending, approved, rejected)
+- Backend API that can perform CRUD operations on financial assistance schemes, applicants and applications Returns an list of schemes an applicant is eligible for applying
+- Stores the state of the scheme application (pending, approved, rejected)

 **Creator**
 Hoo Di Heng